 If you stop sharing a spreadsheet, the author name in comments reverts to the author name you set in Numbers settings.

 Change your author color

 Your author color is associated with the comments you add to a spreadsheet.
 You can change your author color at any time.

 Choose View > Comments > Author Color (from the View menu at the top of your screen), then choose a color.

 If you have a spreadsheet open, all of your comments in the spreadsheet switch to the new color, and any new spreadsheets you create using the same author name use the new color.

-Note: You must add a comment or make a change using the new color to save it in Numbers preferences.
+Note: You must add a comment or make a change using the new color to save it in Numbers settings.
 If you close the spreadsheet without making any changes, the author color reverts back to the previous color.